As an Amazon Associate I earn from qualifying purchases

 How To Make Farmhouse Butternut Squash Soup

-Heat olive oil over medium-high heat in a large pot or Dutch.
-When the oil is hot, add the apples, squash, garlic, and onions; saute until the vegetables soften, this will take about 5 to 7 minutes.
+Heat the olive oil over medium-high heat in a large pot or Dutch oven.
+When the oil is hot, add the apples, squash, garlic, and onions.
+Saute until the vegetables softened; about 5 to 7 minutes.

-When the vegetables are softened, add the sage, nutmeg and season with salt and pepper, to taste.
-Cook for another 2 minutes, then pour in the stock.
-Making sure that the liquid covers the vegetables; you may need to add a little water if it doesn’t.
+When the vegetables are soft, add in the sage, nutmeg and season with salt and fresh cracked black pepper, to taste.
+Cook the vegetables for another 2 minutes, then pour in the vegetable stock.
+Make sure that the liquid covers the vegetables.
+You may need to add a little water if it does not cover the vegetables completely.

-Bring the soup to a boil and then reduce the heat to medium-low.
+Bring the soup to a boil, then reduce the heat to medium-low.

 Farmhouse Butternut Squash Soup